zuki08/TravelLog/README.md

 Client can edit their trips and itineraries.
 This will send post requests through the event-bus, which notifies every service and based on event type of the request, certain services will take action.
 The server will update database with an location appended event.

 # Note: You should create .env files for the applications to work.
-Please follow the instructions inside the .env.example files of each folder.
+Please follow the instructions inside the .env.example files of each folder if they exist.
 Thank you.

 # Getting Started with Create React App